Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation: Introduction

 \section{Introduction}

 To understand physical processes in the solar corona and their connection with dynamics of the heliosphere, information about the coronal magnetic field is indispensable.
-Measurements of coronal magnetic fields have been made either using radio observations \citep{Alissandrakis95, White91, Brosius97, Lee98, White05} or by spectropolarimetry of near infrared lines \citep{Lin04, Tomczyk08, Judge13, Plowman14, Dima20}.
-These techniques as of today, however, can only provide a coarse 2D map of the line-of-sight field strength or a pointwise vector field.
+Measurements of coronal magnetic fields have been made by use of radio observations \citep{Alissandrakis95, White91, Brosius97, Lee98, White05}, by spectropolarimetry of near infrared lines \citep{Lin04, Tomczyk08, Judge13, Plowman14, Dima20} or by utilizing a magnetic-induced transition line in Fe~X and other Fe~X and Fe~XI lines in EUV \citep{Landi20}.
+These techniques as of today, however, can only provide a coarse 2D map of the line-of-sight magnetic field, the magnitude of the magnetic field or a pointwise vector field.
 Coronal magnetic field strengths have also been indirectly estimated from observations of coronal loop oscillations \citep{Nakariakov01, VanDoorsselaere08} and of coronal mass ejections (CMEs) \citep{Jang09, Gopalswamy12}.
 These indirect measurements are too locally confined to give us a geometrical picture of the coronal magnetic field.
-On the other hand, the magnetic field vectors in the photosphere have been measured by spectropolarimetry with a rather sufficiently high resolution and accuracy to produce a vector magnetogram, which is a 2D map of the 3D vector field \citep{Beckers71, Harvey85, Solanki93, Lites00}.
+On the other hand, the magnetic field vectors in the photosphere have been measured by spectropolarimetry with a sufficiently high resolution and accuracy to produce a vector magnetogram, which provides a 2D cut near the solar surface through the 3D vector field \citep{Beckers71, Harvey85, Solanki93, Lites00}.

 With photospheric vector magnetograms available, there have been efforts to reconstruct coronal magnetic fields.
 Although the real corona is fully dynamic, the magnetic field that can be generated by one vector magnetogram without knowing its prehistory is a static field.
 A magnetohydrostatic field under gravity requires the information of pressure (and temperature if not isothermal) at the photospheric level in addition to the vector magnetogram \citep{Grad58, Wiegelmann07, Zhu18}, but such information is not readily available yet.
 Since the plasma $\beta$, the ratio of plasma pressure and magnetic pressure, in the corona, especially in active regions, is much less than unity (\citealt{Iwai14}, cf. \citealt{Rodriguez19}), the approximation of coronal magnetic field to a force-free field (FFF) has been prevalent.
 An FFF in a domain $V$ is a vector field $\bm {B}$ such that